scienceystuff/Biology-for-ComputerScientists/Biology-key-concepts.md

 Protein in the cell can be described as a higher-level structural unit that is created from RNA, and will activate or deactivate functions in the cell.
 It is created by the cell in response to any number of internal or external stimuli, including normal cell functions.

 #### Splicing
-Eukaryotes have more complexity than prokaryotes, and therefore have an additional process that takes place when RNA is transcribed (created from DNA), and when protein is translated (created from RNA).
+Eukaryotes have more complexity than prokaryotes, and therefore have an additional process called splicing that takes place when RNA is transcribed (created from DNA), and when protein is translated (created from RNA).
 Given a string S, comprised of substrings s1, s2, ..., sN, a larger string P will be comprised of at least 1 substring from s1, s2, ..., sN.
 The ordering of the substringsis multidirectional, and may overlap with other substrings.